 More and more, biotech companies use Contract Manufacturers to bring their products to market.
 Outsourcing elements of the production process reduces capital and outlay costs, focusing resources on core strengths like product design.
 However, working with Contract Manufacturers introduces large uncertainties to the business, particularly where quality assurance is concerned.

 The solution: Rather than rely completely on the Contract Manufacturer’s quality management procedures, biotech companies can use their own compliance management system to increase downstream visibility.

-Leading cloud-based systems now allow you to give Contract Manufacturers limited, controlled access to the compliance management system via the web.
+Leading cloud-based (EQMS) systems now allow you to give Contract Manufacturers limited, controlled access to the compliance management system via the web.
 This lets Contract Manufacturers see exactly what they need to do to meet quality standards, helping build a strong relationship that results in consistently high quality products.

 3. Product Development

 Competition is intense in the biotech industry, and only companies that can keep up with the pace of constant innovation have any chance of surviving long-term.

 The problem is, developing new products is expensive and time-consuming, with few guarantees new products will succeed.
 It’s a scary prospect for a company dumping millions of dollars into their newest innovation.

 The solution: Biotech companies can reduce uncertainty around product development using automated tools within the Quality Management System (QMS).
 Tools to look for include: